lnis-uofu/OpenFPGA/README.md

 ## Tutorials

-You can find some tutorials in the [**./tutorials**](./docs/source/tutorials/) folder.
-This will help you get more familiar with the tool and use OpenFPGA under different configurations.
+You can find a set of [tutorials](https://openfpga.readthedocs.io/en/master/tutorials/), with which you get familiar with the tool and use OpenFPGA in various purposes.